paritytech/capi/rune/rune.md

 ## It's Super `Effect`ive!

-Rune can be seen as an effect system – an implementation of algebraic effects – and the natural name for the primary type in such a system is an "effect".
+Rune can be seen as an effect system and the natural name for the primary type in such a system is an "effect".
 However, the term "effect" is loaded with much connotation but little concrete meaning.
 The best definition for "effect" that I know of is that an effect is an instance of a particular monad[^2].
 Which monad, though, varies greatly.
 Most effect systems use a variation on a `Future` for this monad.
 Rune, however, uses a variation on a `Stream` – in particular, a rune can asynchronously resolve to multiple values.
 As such, runes have rather different semantics from futures and therefore most effects.
 Thus, even though calling a rune an effect would not be inaccurate, it would mislead those already familiar with effects – and be of no use to those unfamiliar.

 ## Runes of a Feather Update Together